qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

 quantization has a positive impact not only on the memory usage, but also on the performance.
 But we did some benchmarks to back this statement!

-### Qdrant implementation

-Scalar Quantization is performed during the indexing and is disabled in plain segments, but we decided to keep the original vectors along with the quantized ones.
-8-bit integer allows using the range `[-128, 127]`, but we use shorted `[0, 127]`.
-It is required for SIMD optimizations.

 ## Benchmarks

 We simply used the same approach as we use in all [the other benchmarks we publish](/benchmarks).